virlatinus/laravel-permission-ui/README.md

 Its roles and permissions engine is based on the [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package.

-This Laravel Permission UI package has been forked from the [original](https://github.com/LaravelDaily/laravel-permission-ui) and has been ported to Bootstrap 4.
+This Laravel Permission UI package has been ported to Tailwind CSS 4.

-This fork is also an upgrade, featuring:

-* A number of bug fixes, especially in the permissions editors.
-* It comes with some additional settings.
-* It comes with Italian and Spanish translations.
-* It is compatible with [Laravel Admin LTE](https://github.com/jeroennoten/Laravel-AdminLTE).
-In a future version it will support integration with existing menus.

 ---